 The PC is composed of two representatives from each of the five southern RF and one representative from each of the northern fora.
-One of the representatives from the southern fora should be the Executive Secretary of the fora, and the other from a stakeholder group other than that of the Executive Secretary, with at least one from each of the non-research groups (NGO, Farmers' Organization and the private sector), for a total number of 12 members.
+One of the representatives from the southern fora should be the Executive Secretary of the fora, and the other from a stakeholder group other than that of the Executive Secretary for a total number of 12 members.